 Also, how about beliefs that are not about facts as such?
 Does human knowledge transmission at large deal mostly in transmission of precise factual claims about reproducible experiments, or is there a whole bunch of other stuff going on with an indirect relationship to facts about gross physical reality, and some kind of active role in creating whatever passes for facts in the negotiated social reality?

 Option B. We need the tools unpack the other propensities in the uses of the language around belief, and disentangle what is going with cheap talk and signalling.
-We do deploy belief in a variety of ways, often emotional, often figurative.
-And in any case, scientists at their most precise and factual still uses emotion and metaphor to do communicative work.
-That is, I suspect, practically unavoidable, or worse, inefficient.
+We do deploy belief in a variety of ways, often emotional, often figurative. [^And in any case, scientists at their most precise and factual still uses emotion and metaphor to do communicative work.
+That is, I suspect, practically unavoidable, or worse, avoiding it would be inefficient.]

 Related, the levels of simulacra model is one attempt to dissect this.
 At the other end of that link is an nifty analysis of using beliefs about COVID-19 as a test case.
 I find this analysis more powerful than bullshit-based analysis, which is a blunter tool (and also tends to to be used that your opponent is doing it and not you.)